wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-linux.rst

     # auditctl -l | grep wazuh_fim

-and check if the rule was added:
+and check in the command output that the rule was added:

 .. code-block:: bash